pikachu987/WebController/README.md

 - webController: WebControllerDelegate The UIViewController invoking the delegate method.
 - didChangeTitle: The title to change.
 */
-@objc optional func webController(_ webController: WebController, didChangeTitle: String?) {
+func webController(_ webController: WebController, didChangeTitle: String?) {

 }